danielmaartens/span_challenge_java/README.md

 ```
 #### Programmatic Execution

-Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `node 8`.
+Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `g++` installed.

 ##### Options